-Grades 6-8 Vocabulary, common expressions, grammar, conversation, and culture.
+Spanish FLVS - Grades 6-8 students will take Spanish through Florida Virtual School.
+Vocabulary, common expressions, grammar, conversation, and culture.
 Students in Grade 8 who have successfully completed the year may qualify for a high school credit in Spanish I.